Trinidad and Tobago Police Service: History

 The Police Headquarters at the corner of St. Vincent and Sackville Streets was completed in 1876 housing approximately four hundred and fifty–two (452) men.
-Over the years the strength increased and other units were established, such as Traffic Branch in 1930 and Special Branch.
+Over the years the strength increased and other units were established, such as Traffic Branch in 1930 and Special Branch in 1959.

 By 1955 the need for policewomen to deal with juveniles and female offenders had long been overdue.
 Under Ordinance No. 6 of 195, twelve female officers were drafted into the Force.

 A Commission of Enquiry was appointed by the government to probe the administration and discipline of the Police Service.
 In 1966 the then Governor General assented to the Police Service Act, which enacted the Police Service Regulation 1965.
-This Act divided the Service into two divisions - the first and second divisions.
+This Act divided the Service into two divisions – the first and second divisions.
 It also introduced a change from Police Force to Police Service.
 This change was not only in name but also in operation.
 The focus shifted from being a militaristic force to a service-oriented organization.
-The Police Service subsequently established a mission and vision statement:

 By the 1970s the Police Service had grown in strength to 3,399 members and was placed under the portfolio of the Ministry of National Security.
 Mr. Francis Eustace Bernard was the first local to be appointed Commissioner of Police in 1973.

 In 1881 the Police Headquarters was destroyed by fire which was caused by the kerosene oil lighting system.
 The Police Headquarters was destroyed for a second time in 1990, this time during the attempted coup.
 A new Police Administration Building was constructed at the corner of Edward and Sackville Streets the following year housing Administrative offices.

 During the past two decades the strength of the service has grown to 6436 officers with several new specialist Units being introduced.

+Commissioner of Police

+The Trinidad and Tobago Police Service is led by the Commissioner of Police.
+According to the Constitution of the Republic of Trinidad and Tobago 123A "the Commissioner of Police shall have the complete power to manage the Police Service and is required to ensure that the human, financial and material resources available to the Service are used in an efficient and effective manner."
+The Commissioner also has authority over the Special Reserve Police and another major police organisation, the Trinidad and Tobago Municipal Police Service.
+This authority is granted by the Municipal Corporations Act sections 50 & 51 and the Special Reserve Police Act 15:03.
+Some of the powers the Commissioner has over these other organisations are: